DLeenheer/DLeenheer.github.io/Week12fall.md

 - None currently

 ## Reflection on the process you used last week, how can you make the process work better?
 - This week was pretty smooth.
-I'm going to rotate between the first porfolio project and the pandas module.
+I'm going to rotate between the first portfolio project and the pandas module.